-CIS 111 INTRODUCTION TO PROGRAMMING AND ALGORITHMS
+CIS 111 INTRODUCTION TO PROGRAMMING AND ALGORITHMS 3 units

-Advisory: Completion of CA 103 or CA 221 or CIS 101, and MATH 102 or placement by multiple measures.
+Advisory: Completion of CA 103 or CA 221 or CIS 101, and completion of Intermediate Algebra or higher or placement by multiple measures.
 This is a first course for students planning or exploring a career in software design and development.
 This course emphasizes a careful disciplined approach to computer programming.
 Problem solving through stepwise development of algorithms is presented.
 Students will learn programming language syntax, coding, program logic, and program testing.
 Students will plan, create, test, and run their own programs to solve typical problems.
 BEFORE ENROLLING, students should have basic computer experience and be able to save and retrieve files, run applications, and print documents.
 (Engineering and science majors consult counselors.)
 (C-ID: COMP 122) (CSU, UC, AVC)